BARVENNON.COM

 road accident than drivers who do not wear a seat belt.

-The conclusion appears to be that drivers who wear safety belts reduce
+The conclusion is that drivers who wear safety belts reduce

 the risk to their own lives in any single incident, while